 Put the Device in Airplane Mode

 This doesn’t work for streaming.
 But any time you can download a movie, an app, a game – do that.
 Then put the device on airplane mode while your child uses it.
-This will significantly decrease the electromagnetic field and RF exposure.
-(EMF electromagnetic fields and RF radio frequency are the predominant issues for modern devices.)

 Keep a Safe Distance Between Your Child and the Device